rhildred/python-compare-list-of-objects-and-dictionaries/PracticeMidterm.md

 Write a program that keeps product names and prices in a dictionary as key-value pairs.
 The program should display a menu that lets the user look up a product’s price, add a new product name and price, change an existing price, and delete an existing product name and price.
-The program should pickle the dictionary and save it to a file when the user exits the program.
-Each time the program starts, it should retrieve the dictionary from the file and unpickle it.
 Add a method to list all of the product names and prices in the dictionary.
-You can use the program in the final exam review as a starting point.

 ##### Sample Output